-Base layers are a staple piece of mountain bike kit that every rider has in their cycling wardrobe.
-Whether they are made of synthetic or natural fibres both have their place and are good at wicking sweat and keeping you warm in winter.
-We've tested a fair few tops, here are the best that you can buy.
+Base layers are a staple piece of mountain bike kit that every rider has in their cycling wardrobe, so getting the best one for your needs and budget is a must.
+Whether they are made of synthetic or natural fibres, both have their place and are good at wicking sweat and keeping you warm in winter.
+We've tested a fair few tops and here are our top picks...

 While a base layer isn't perhaps the first item you think of with Nukeproof, this straightforward merino wool, long-sleeve base layer is a super soft, well-made layer that offers no-frills performance and comfort.
 Some downsides are that wool snags pretty easy, and isn’t going to hold up to crashes too well, but its usually underneath other clothing so mostly well protected.
 The pluses of the base layer are its simple construction, which minimises seams, so making it more likely to last a bit longer.
 The price is competitive, and coupled with the reliable performance of the fabric, the decent cut and build, its a good choice for your riding wardrobe.